awesomerank/awesomerank.github.io/lists/h4cc/awesome-elixir.md

 * [proper ★553](https://github.com/manopapad/proper) - PropEr (PROPerty-based testing tool for ERlang) is a QuickCheck-inspired open-source property-based testing tool for Erlang.
 * [setup_tag ★1 ⏳1Y](https://github.com/vic/setup_tag) - Easily mix and match functions marked with tags to setup your test context.
 * [shouldi ★128 ⏳1Y](https://github.com/batate/shouldi) - Elixir testing libraries with nested contexts, superior readability, and ease of use.
+* [test_selector ★5](https://github.com/DefactoSoftware/test_selector) - A set of test helpers that make sure you always select the right elements in your Phoenix app.
 * [test_that_json ★8 ⏳1Y](https://github.com/facto/test_that_json) - JSON assertions and helpers for your Elixir testing needs.
 * [tuco_tuco ★57 ⏳1Y](https://github.com/stuart/tuco_tuco) - TucoTuco helps you test your web application by running a web browser and simulating user interaction with your application.
 * [wallaby ★529](https://github.com/keathley/wallaby) - Wallaby helps test your web applications by simulating user interactions concurrently and manages browsers.